tkush/arlo-false-alarms/README.md

 A 4-tuple is written to the JSON output file which is `(name_of_video, motion_detected_true_or_false, average_SSI_score, time_elapsed_in_analysis)`.

 ### Results
-This code was tested on video captured from my home's Arlo camera on 152 videos of length varying from 3s to 10s (the standard length of video captured on my cameras).
-These videos were pre-labelled as True (138) or False (26) videos.
-This code achieves an accuracy of **TO-DO** (138/151 correct true detections and /27 correct false detections) with the following parameters:
+This code was tested on video captured from my home's Arlo camera on 178 videos of length varying from 3s to 10s (the standard length of video captured on my cameras).
+These videos were pre-labelled as True (152) or False (26) videos.
+This code achieves an accuracy of **92.69%** (139/152 correct true detections and 26/26 correct false detections) with the following parameters:
 * FPS set to 24
 * First 12 frames skipped
 * 3 seconds of video considered (1s at the start, 1s in the middle and 1s from the end)